Civil War Memorial

 In recent years, Snyder County has seen a growth in tourism, thanks to its beautiful natural landscapes, historical sites, and recreational activities.
 The county is home to Susquehanna University, which attracts students and visitors from all over.
 Today, Snyder County retains its proud agricultural heritage while also embracing diverse industries and a growing tourism sector.

-This timeline provides a concise overview of the key events in the history of Snyder County, Pennsylvania.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Snyder County, Pennsylvania.

 • 1755 - Snyder County, PA is founded